thoang78/NOVA_Electronics/pico_firmware/README.md

 sudo service docker start
 docker --version

+#Open up the docker through powershell using the following commands:
+cd ~/pico_firmware/Micro-ROS-RP2350/pico_fw_ws
+code .

+#This will open the docker container in VScode, where you will automatically get a pop-up to Rebuild the Open Container, press Rebuild.

+#Note: If this does not pop-up make sure to you have the Dev Container extension installed on VScode.

 #Troubleshooting Point:
 # If the docker's container fails to rebuild continuously (Repo's README calls for second attempt at container rebuild as first fail is expected.) then edit this file:

 ~/pico_firmware/Micro-ROS-RP2350/pico_fw_ws/.devcontainer/devcontainer.json